Home Improvement Arc

 "Right."

-While getting into the magic tool, the merchant woman points at a boulder quite some distance away.
+As she climbs into the Magic Tool, the merchant woman points at a boulder quite some distance away.

 It's a few hundred meters out.